AdamPetroff/realscraper/README.md

 ## How It Works

 1. **Daily Schedule**: Bot runs automatically at 6 PM Prague time
-2. **Property Search**: Scrapes reality.idnes.cz for properties added in the last day
+2. **Property Search**:
+   - Scrapes reality.idnes.cz for properties added in the last day (two price ranges)
+   - Scrapes bezrealitky.cz for new properties only
 3. **Message Format**: Sends formatted Telegram message with:
    - Property count
-   - Title, price, location (extracted from title)
+   - Title, price, location
+   - Area, room count, description (when available)
    - Direct links to listings
+   - Property images (when available)
    - Limits to 10 properties per message

 ## Troubleshooting